xyluo25/pyufunc/README.md

 Welcome to pyufunc, your go-to Python package for a wide array of frequently used utility functions.
 Simplify your coding experience with this powerful toolkit, meticulously designed to enhance your productivity and streamline your development process.
 Whether you're a seasoned developer or just starting with Python, pyufunc provides a curated collection of utilities that cater to your everyday programming needs.

-pyufunc aims to bring together the most commonly used utility functions from different libraries and provide them in a single, cohesive package.
+PyUFunc aims to bring together the most commonly used utility functions from different libraries and provide them in a single, cohesive package.
 By consolidating utility functions from multiple sources, pyufunc simplifies the process of finding and integrating various utility libraries into your projects.
 It provides a centralized resource for accessing a diverse set of utility functions, ultimately saving time and effort.

 ## Key Features